 We are proud of our partners and appreciate the opportunity to work with them as they develop and refine principles, plans, and programming designed to strengthen and broaden DEI opportunities for their boards, committees, and members.

-Sample statements and plans developed by current AMC clients can be accessed and viewed online:
+Sample statements, plans, and programming developed by current AMC clients can be accessed and viewed online: